Between-The-Sheets/Lord-Of-The-Drinks-Project/README.md

 ## The desired result

-* Start page - click New Cocktail (backgroud picture)
+* TODO : Start page - click Bartender, sound on hover, music
-* A random cocktail will be given where one or more ingredients need to be dragged to the shaker or glass.
+* DONE: A random cocktail will be given where one or more ingredients need to be dragged to the shaker or glass.
-* After click - main page opens - background layer to be added - shelves and shaker/glass.
+* DONE: After click - main page opens - background layer to be added - shelves and shaker/glass.
-* Drag the bottles(rectangle with a picture over the top) or click and they move on a pre-calculated route.
+* DONE: Drag the bottles(kinetic image) and move them to shaker.
-* Bottles/juices etc will be poured into shaker/glass.(animate liquid going in from bottle)
+* TODO: Rotate Bottles/juices when poured into shaker/glass.(animate liquid going in from bottle/rotation)
-* Sound of pouring liquid.
+* TODO: Sound of pouring liquid.
+* TODO: Add condition when the bottle reaches shaker (coordinates of bartender to be used)
 * When the button ready is pressed:
+  * TODO: SVG shaker to appear/bartender to disappear.
-  * Animate the shaker to bounce around + sound/ or if glass - liquid filling it to the top.
+  * TODO: Animate the shaker to bounce around + sound.
-  * Using constants for recipes and bottle ids collected check the ingredients against our recipe.
+  * DONE: Using constants for recipes and bottle ids collected check the ingredients against our recipe.
-  * Fireworks for correct ingredients or boos for wrong ones.
+  * DONE: Fireworks for correct ingredients or boos for wrong ones.
+  * * TODO: Make better endscreen, add disclaimer(may be in Bulgarian) "All characters appearing in this work are fictitious.
+Any resemblance to real persons, living or dead, is purely coincidental."

 ## Project requirements